How to Set Up a Donation Page and Raise Money for What Matters

 With the rising popularity of crowdfunding, there are dozens of fundraising websites to choose from.
 So how do you know which platform is right for you and your cause?

-Top crowdfunding sites don’t just offer free fundraising and a simple set-up process, they’ll also throw in some great extras.
+Top crowdfunding sites don’t just offer fundraising and a simple set-up process, they’ll also throw in some great extras.
 A user-friendly mobile app, 24/7 customer support and a blog packed with fundraising tips are all features to look for.

 Lay the foundation with a fantastic title for your donation page